Allen Collins

-Larkin Allen Collins Jr. (July 19, 1952 – January 23, 1990) was an American guitarist.
-He was one of the founding members and guitarists of the Southern rock band Lynyrd Skynyrd, and co-wrote many of the band's songs with frontman and original lead singer Ronnie Van Zant.
-He was born in Jacksonville, Florida.
+Larkin Allen Collins Jr. (July 19, 1952 – January 23, 1990) was an American guitarist, and one of the founding members of the Southern rock band Lynyrd Skynyrd.
+He co-wrote many of the band's songs with frontman and original lead singer Ronnie Van Zant.

+Biography

-Personal life
+Early life

-Collins started playing guitar at 12 years of age, with a few lessons from his stepmother, Leila Collins, a country-and-western guitarist, teaching him a few notes, and receiving his first guitar and amplifier from his father after a falling-out between the two.
+Collins was born in Jacksonville, Florida.
+He started playing guitar at 12 years of age, with a few lessons from his stepmother, Leila Collins, a country-and-western guitarist, and received his first guitar and amplifier from his mother.
+Inspired by the Beatles on The Ed Sullivan Show in 1964, he formed his first group, The Mods, with friends Larry Steele (bass), Donnie Ulsh (guitar), and James Rice (drums).
 Collins attended Nathan B. Forrest High School.

 In 1970, Collins married Kathy Johns.
 All of his bandmates were in his wedding party, but Kathy worried that the band's long haired appearance would disturb her parents.
 To solve this problem, she required all the band members to keep their hair under wigs at the wedding ceremony.
 The wedding reception was one of the first public performances of "Free Bird" complete with the trademark extended guitar jam at the end.
 Collins's family grew with the birth of his daughter Amie, followed quickly by Allison.
-Collins was also fond of cars, and had a fairly extensive car collection, one of his favorites being a 1932 Plymouth coupe nicknamed "Dixie Blue".
+Collins was fond of cars, and had an extensive car collection, one of his favorites being a 1932 Plymouth coupe nicknamed "Dixie Blue".